EUConsulting/App_Container_Linux/readme Issue N. 01 English Version.txt

-We have a serious multi-user problem with presumably blocking of the intebase 2020 update 6 driver on linux64
+We have a serious multi-user problem with presumably blocking of the intebase 2020 update 4 e 6 driver on linux64
 Scenario:

 1) Multitiered Application